-Diploma Holders: Students admitted to Bachelor of Engineering at the III semester level will have to study "Foundations of Mathematics" (5 credits) in III semester and are exempted from studying a Professional Core Course, also they have to study Communicative English as Noncredit Mandatory Course from the academic year 2018-19.
+Diploma Holders : Students admitted to Bachelor of Engineering at the III semester level will study "Foundations of Mathematics" (3 credits) in III semester and are exempted from studying one Professional Core Course.
+Also, they study Communicative English as Non-credit Mandatory Course from the academic year 2019-20.
+They will study Mathematics - III in 4th Semester and Mathematics - IV in 5th semester.